Positive youth development: Latin America and the Caribbean

 Positive youth development has also been seen in the form of youth volunteer service throughout Latin America and the Caribbean.
 From Mexico and the Caribbean to Central and South America, this form of implementation has been acknowledged for encouraging both personal and community development, while oftentimes contributing to poverty reduction.
 It has furthermore been seen as a way of promoting civil engagement through various service opportunities in communities.

 Positive youth development efforts can be seen in the work of the United States Agency for International Development (USAID) in collaboration with various regional governments and the private sector across Latin America and the Caribbean.
 This work has focused on providing broader educational options, skills training, and opportunities for economically disadvantaged youth to obtain apprenticeships.
 The ¡Supérate!
 Centers across El Salvador are one example, as they are supported by USAID in combination with private companies and foundations, and offer expanded education for high-performing students from poorer economic backgrounds.
 As of 2011, there were 7 centers in El Salvador and USAID expressed plans to expand this model across Central America.
 In Brazil, the Jovem Plus program offers high-demand skills training for youth in disadvantaged communities in Rio de Janeiro and the northeastern area of the nation.
 Other programs include the "Youth Movement against Violence" in Guatemala and "Youth Upliftment through Employment" in Jamaica.

+New Zealand

+Tu Tangata

+In the late 1970s, high profile entertainer Sir Howard Morrison was a consultant on positive youth development for Te Puni Kōkiri (Department Of Maori Affairs) and used his profile to improve self esteem, promote achievement and encourage participation in higher levels of learning by young Māori, visiting many schools in the process.
+He developed wānanga (education programmes) on marae and used his entertainment skills to promote the Tu Tangata, or ‘Stand Tall’ programme.
+Morrison’s nationwide Tu Tangata tour in 1979 brought the Howard Morrison Quartet together again, with Toni Williams and the Morrison family joining the tour.

+Oranga Tamariki Act 1989

+The Children's and Young People's Well-being Act 1989 is an Act of the New Zealand Parliament that was passed in 1989 to "promote the well-being of children, young persons, and their families and family groups."
+In June 2017, the parliament passed amendment legislation renaming the bill the Oranga Tamariki Act 1989.

+Restorative Justice

+According to Howard Zehr, "Two people have made very specific and profound contributions to practices in the field – the Indigenous people of Canada and the United States, and the Maori of New Zealand...
+[I]n many ways, Restorative Justice represents a validation of values and practices that were characteristic of many indigenous groups," whose traditions were "often discounted and repressed by western colonial powers".